 - Start meditating.
 Meditation continues to gain popularity and from successful entrepreneurs to celebrities, it has become a major part of many individuals’ daily routines.

 - Find a balance between work, family, and activities you enjoy.
 Make time for yourself.
 It could be as simple as enjoying a warm bath or finding a hobby you love.

 - Play music.
 Various scientific studies have explored music’s link to reduced stress levels.
 Dance out or jam out!
 Find a beat or tune that elevates your mood.

 Find coping mechanisms that work for you and your lifestyle.
 Continually strive for self-improvement.
 Enhance not only your life but the lives of those around you.

 Stress during the holidays is common.
 You are not alone.
 However, discovering techniques to deal with stress and conflicts is important for your overall health and wellbeing.
-Conflict resolution, stress management, and relaxation techniques can help you cope with stressors not only during the holidays but in your daily life.
+Conflict resolution, stress management, and relaxation techniques can help you cope with stressors in your daily life.

 Read this next: Let it Out: The Health Benefits of Crying